Research Areas Prof. Dr. Michael R. Buchmeiser

 - T. Beweries, M. R. Buchmeiser, F. E. Bugden, N. R. Champness, B. Chanbasha, M. Costas, J. Echeverria, O. Eisenstein, C. Ferguson, J. C. Goodall, R. Gramage-Doria, M. Greenhalgh, M. Gyton, R. Ham, P. Kennepohl, B. Lewandowski, W.-C. Liu, S. A. Macgregor, K. T. Mahmudov, E. Meeus, J. Morris, P. Ntola, T. N. Parac-Vogt, R. N. Perutz, A. Poater, D. Powers, P. R. Raithby, J. N. H. Reek, I. Riddell, T. R. Ward, A. S. Weller, H. Wennemers, Faraday, Disc., 2023, 244, 434-454.

-Carbon fibers are made of anisotropic carbon with at least 92 wt.-% and up to 100 wt.-% carbon.
-Carbon fibers have high tensile strengths of up to 7 GPa with very good creep resistance, low densities (ρ = 1.75-2.20 g/cm3) and high moduli of up to 950 GPa.
+Carbon fibers (CFs) are made of anisotropic carbon with at least 92 wt.-% and up to 100 wt.-% carbon.
+CFs have high tensile strengths of up to 8 GPa with very good creep resistance, low densities (ρ = 1.75-2.20 g/cm3) and high moduli of up to 950 GPa.
 They lack resistance to harsh oxidizing agents as hot air and flames, but they are resistant to all other chemical species.
-The unparalleled mechanical properties make carbon fibers attractive for use in composites, which are commonly referred to as carbon fiber reinforced plastics (CFRP), where carbon fibers are used in the form of woven textiles, continuous fibers or chopped fibers.
-The CFRPs can be produced through filament winding, tape winding, pultrusion, compression molding, vacuum bagging, liquid molding, and injection molding.
-For the automotive industry, CFRPs allow for a significant reduction in weight.
-More recently, carbon fibers moved into the center of interest as a substitute for steel in reinforced concrete.
-Because of their much higher resistance towards oxidation, carbon fibers in reinforced concrete enable thinner concrete structures, therefore reducing the needed amount of the increasingly scarce sand.
+The unparalleled mechanical properties make CFs attractive for use in composites, which are commonly referred to as carbon fiber-reinforced plastics (CFRPs), where CFs are used in the form of woven textiles, continuous fibers or chopped fibers.
+CFRPs can be produced through filament winding, tape winding, pultrusion, compression molding, vacuum bagging, liquid molding, and injection molding.
+CFs are essential in CFRPs used in aircrafts, wind power plants, sports, and automotive applications.

-However, in order to reduce energy consumption, costs and the environmental impact of carbon fiber production, renewable and energy-efficient precursors like lignin, cellulose or poly(ethylene) have moved into the center of interest.
+However, in order to reduce energy consumption, costs and the environmental impact of CF production, renewable and energy-efficient precursors like lignin, cellulose or poly(ethylene) have moved into the center of interest.
 Current projects focus on all these precursors as well as on more cost-effective and environmentally friendly processing techniques.
-The ultimate goal is to dispose over an armor of better and more efficient processes for carbon fiber production, “green precursors” as well as carbon fibers with improved properties.
-Research is carried out at the Institute of Polymer Chemistry and the High-Performance Fiber Center (HPFC) at the DITF, where pilot lines for carbon fiber production enable the processing of common and novel precursors and the production of carbon fibers on a kilogram scale.
+The ultimate goal is to dispose over an armor of better and more efficient processes for CF production, “green precursors” as well as CFs with improved properties.
+Research is carried out at the Institute of Polymer Chemistry (IPOC) and the High-Performance Fiber Center (HPFC) at the DITF Denkendorf, where pilot lines for CF production enable the processing of common and novel precursors on a kilogram scale.
+Recently, the DITF developed new processed for endless CFs from cellulose and lignin with outstanding mechanical properties as compared to the state of the art.

 Selected Publications: